botbreeder/Semantify3D/README.md

 Then, the goal is to provide tools for deep learning it all.
 Experimentation will be needed to find the best ways to learn, and then predict or generate semantic scenes.

+### Sememes

+What makes sememes meaningful is primarily where and when they appear.
+The context builds the meaning, then the meaning can participate in a context.
+Let's take a simple example.
+If there is always a group of "human head" sememes in the topmost region occupied by "human body" sememes, then we can expect that it will always be the case.
+Then, if we see a group of "human head" sememes somewhere, we would expect "human body" to be there and underneath.

+Of course it's not only space but also time related.
+When a father reunites with his daughter after a prolonged separation, we can expect there will be a lot of "joy" sememes around!

+The other source of meaning is the text used to describe the sememe.
+If the platform is at some point connected to an LLM, it makes sense to name a human head "human head" rather than "foobar24".